nickjanssen/hlspeak/README.md

 hlspeak detonation in three two one
 ```

-For the female variant, use the `-f` parameter.
+For the female variant, use the `-f` flag.

 ```
 hlspeak -f power_level_is ninety percent